trow-land/Data-Science/README.md

 ---

-### **3. Baby Sleep Consolidation and Nap Analysis**
+### **4. Baby Sleep Consolidation and Nap Analysis**
 - **Overview**: Processing and analysing the sleep data of my 4-month old daughter that was tracked on the Huckleberry app.
 - **Tools**: Python (Pandas, Matplotlib, Seaborn)
 - **Highlights**:
   - Evaluated real data from the sleeps from my daughter over he first 4 months.
-  - Plotted the improvements in night time sleep consolidation from 10 sleep segments between 6pm to 6am down to the goal of 1 (sleeping through the night)
+  - Plotted the improvements in night time sleep consolidation from 10 sleep segments between 6pm to 6am down to the goal of 1 (sleeping through the night).
-  - Quantify trends in: Night-time sleep duration, number of sleep segments per night and total nap duration per day
+  - Quantify trends in: Night-time sleep duration, number of sleep segments per night and total nap duration per day.

 ![sleep_consolidation](https://github.com/trow-land/Data-Science/blob/main/Baby%20Sleep%20Consolidation%20and%20Nap%20Analysis/night_sleep_consolidation_with_smoothing.png)

 ---

-### **4. TFL Cycling Journeys Analysis**
+### **5. TFL Cycling Journeys Analysis**
 - **Overview**: Explored Transport for London cycling data using SQL and PostgreSQL to calculate direct distances between start and end stations using the Haversine formula.
 - **Tools**: PostgreSQL, SQL, PostGIS (optional), Python.
 - **Highlights**: